vmchale/kempe/README.md

   * Monomorphization fails on recursive polymorphic functions
   * Order of declarations matters past the IR phase (right now mutual recursion is broken)
+  * If pattern matches fail at runtime, code just keeps running with whatever was after the jumps (no pattern match exhaustiveness checker)